digipolisantwerp/smart-table_widget_angular/README.md

       useLowerCaseQueryParams: true,    // Some APIs require all lower case query params
       noConfigApiCall: false,    // Skip the /config call and provide all config in the frontend
-      noExport: false // If true hides the export button }
+      noExport: false // If true hides the export button
+      exportWithFilters: false // If true filters and sorting will be respected in export. pagination will still be removed.
+    }
   })
 ```